 Dr. Anthony Manousos

-Dr. Anthony Manousos is a Quaker peace activist, retired college professor, and author who led AFSC youth groups on service projects in Mexico and edited the official publication of Quakers in the Western USA for eleven years.
+Dr. Anthony Manousos is Co-founder of MHCH and chair of Affordable/Supportive Housing Advocates (ASHA).
+A Quaker peace activist, retired college professor, and author who led AFSC youth groups on service projects in Mexico and edited the official publication of Quakers in the Western USA for eleven years.
 In 20ll he married Jill Shook, helped her to revise her book, and has become the co-founder of Making Housing and Community Happen.
 In 2018 he helped lead the successful campaign to convince the City Council to approve homeless housing at Heritage Square South.
-He is currently chairing the GPAHG Homeless Housing Committee, whose goal is to convince the city to build enough homeless housing to reduce the homeless count by 50% in the next five years.
+He currently chairs ASHA, whose goal is to convince the city to build enough homeless housing to reduce the homeless count by 50% in the next five years.
 Anthony also serves on the board of directors for several organizations, including the Friends Committee for National Legislation and Interfaith Communities United for Justice and Peace.
 He has edited or written seven books, the most recent being "Transformative Quakers" and "Howard and Anna Brinton: Reinventors of Quakerism in the 20th century."
 He earned a Ph.D, in English literature from Rutgers University, a B.A. from Boston University (where he studied poetry with Anne Sexton) and taught at numerous colleges and universities, including Carleton College, Rutgers, Pepperdine, UC San Bernardino, San Bernardino Valley College, etc.